Mental Health Treatment Center for Adolescents Near Dallas, Texas

 Contact BasePoint Academy Today

-Get in touch today to talk with our recovery experts about treatment needs, care options and your insurance coverage levels.
+You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

 Call: (972) 357-1749Check Your InsuranceCommon Types of Mental Health Disorders

 Several types of mental health disorders can affect adolescents.
-These include major depressive disorder, attention deficit hyperactivity disorder, and dual diagnosis disorder.
-The following are examples of mental health disorders that may affect your teenager.
-This is not a comprehensive list.
+These include major depressive disorder, ADHD, and dual diagnoses.
+The following are a few examples of mental health disorders that may affect your teenager.
+If you suspect any of these in your child, reach out to BasePoint Academy today.

 Major Depressive Disorder (MDD)

 According to the World Health Organization, 280 million people worldwide lived with depression in 2019.
 This number included 23 million children and adolescents.
-It is normal to have occasional sadness, but those with major depressive disorder (MDD) experience a serious mental health condition with symptoms that last at least two weeks.
-If left untreated, symptoms of MDD can worsen and may lead to suicide attempts or completed suicide.
+It is normal to have occasional sadness, but teens with MDD experience serious symptoms that last at least 2 weeks.

 Generalized Anxiety Disorder (GAD)

-Everyone experiences occasional bouts of anxiety, but those with a generalized anxiety disorder (GAD) experience persistent and excessive fear or worry during situations with no clear and present threat.
-Teenagers with GAD worry excessively about everyday life, making it difficult to concentrate in school.
+Everyone experiences occasional bouts of anxiety, but adolescents with Generalized Anxiety Disorder (GAD) experience persistent and excessive fear or worry during situations with no clear and present threat.
+Teenagers with GAD worry excessively about everyday life, making it difficult for them to concentrate in school.
 Your adolescent may become exhausted by worry and experience nausea and headaches.

-Social anxiety disorder is when your teen experiences intense fear about being in social situations.
-This is sometimes driven by an irrational worry about being judged or humiliated by others.
+If your teen has social anxiety disorder, they experience intense fear about being in social situations.
+This is sometimes driven by an irrational worry about being judged or humiliated.
 Teenagers with social anxiety disorder usually do not engage in conversations or contribute to class discussions.
-They can become isolated and may experience a panic attack in anticipation of social interaction.
+They can become isolated and may experience panic attacks in anticipation of social interactions.

 Attention-Deficit/Hyperactivity Disorder (ADHD)

-Attention deficit hyperactivity disorder ADHD is defined by inattention and disorganization alongside hyperactivity and impulsivity.
-An estimated 8.8% of children and teenagers have ADHD.
-With treatment, teenagers can be successful at school and work.
-Researchers believe that genetics and environmental factors may contribute to the condition.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is defined by inattention and disorganization alongside hyperactivity and impulsivity.
+An estimated 8.8% of children and teenagers age 4 to 17 have ADHD.
+With treatment, your teen can be successful at school and work.
+Researchers believe genetics and environmental factors may contribute to this neurodevelopmental disorder.

 Obsessive-Compulsive Disorder (OCD)

-Obsessive-compulsive disorder (OCD) triggers symptoms of persistent and intrusive thoughts with repetitive behaviors.
+Obsessive-Compulsive Disorder (OCD) manifests as persistent and intrusive thoughts and repetitive behaviors.
 The symptoms of OCD generally start in childhood and teen years.
 The exact cause is unknown, but imaging studies suggest certain areas of the brain do not respond normally, and genetics may be an important factor.

-Dual diagnosis is the medical term for an individual with a substance use disorder and a co-occurring mental health condition.
-The mental health conditions that are most commonly diagnosed include eating disorders, depression, anxiety, and post-traumatic stress disorder (PTSD).
-A dual diagnosis requires a mental health professional experienced in treatment to reduce the risk of potential relapse.
+Dual diagnosis is the medical term for an person with a substance use disorder and a co-occurring mental health condition.
+The mental health conditions that are most commonly diagnosed include eating disorders, depression, anxiety, and PTSD.
+A dual diagnosis requires treatment from a mental health professional experienced in simultaneous treatment to reduce the risk of potential relapse.

 - Problems with concentration